scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 ## Lasius

 ### **Lasius brunneus**
 This species is typically found in broad-leaved woodland across Europe.
-It nests within the interior of Oak trees, where it tends aphids for food.
+It nests within dead tree trunks or timber, where it tends aphids for food.

 ![brunneus]({{ site.baseurl }}/images/ants/brunneus.JPG)